-To aid your child's focus, try to develop a daily routine and stick to this as consistently as possible.
+To help your child to focus, try to develop a daily routine and stick to this as consistently as possible.
 Approach each day as you would a normal school day.

-Think about: setting meal times and providing healthy choices to fuel your child for the day, allocating time for exercise or movement (as much as can in the space that you have), and sticking to usual 'school hours' to guide the balance between study and relaxation time.
+Think about: setting meal times and providing healthy choices to fuel your child for the day; allocating time for exercise or movement (as much as can in the space that you have); and sticking to usual school hours to guide the balance between study and relaxation time.

-Remember that as part of your child's education a good deal of their daily routine will be focussed on offline activity.
+Remember that a good deal of your child's daily education will be focussed on offline activity.

-We feel as strongly as you do that none of our students should be sat in front of screens all day.
+We feel as strongly as you do that none of our students should be sitting in front of screens all day.